 Allergic reactions occur when your dog’s body overreacts to a normally harmless protein.
 This overreaction causes the body to release histamines, which in turn cause redness, swelling, inflammation and itchiness.
 Antihistamines are one of the most common types of medications used to treat allergies, but corticosteroids can be more effective in some cases.

 You can also try to eliminate your dog’s exposure to the protein causing the problem -- called the allergic trigger.
 However, this isn’t always possible.
-Some common triggers may be found in your dog’s food, and these are pretty easy to avoid once you identify them.
+Some common food allergies triggers may be found in your dog’s food, and these are pretty easy to avoid once you identify them.
 However, environmental triggers, such as smoke, pollen or dust, can be more difficult to avoid.

 Biting bugs can also irritate your dog’s ears.
 These creatures cause problems through their feeding activities.
 The bites from these bugs are inherently painful or itchy, but some dogs also develop allergies to the proteins present in the bug’s saliva.